How police catch speeding drivers

 If the officer wrote you a ticket for excessive speed, the vehicle had to be impounded for seven days.
 If you have an excessive speed charge you’re deemed a high risk driver by ICBC, regardless if you’re RoadStar or you got a clean driving record.
 If you get an excessive speed on your driving record, you will need to pay the Driver Risk Premium in addition to the cost of the ticket and other expenses.
 More and more people are disputing excessive speeding.
 They’re disputing it in court, not because they weren’t going that fast, but because they hope to avoid that hit with ICBC.

 What are the chances of an excessive speeding ticket being thrown out in court?

 The most common reason is the officer didn’t prove his case beyond a reasonable doubt.
 They may have left a piece of evidence out, or they didn’t have the right supportive evidence to successfully prosecute their ticket.
 Normally it’s minor errors.
 I’ve seen cases where officers lose speeding tickets because they forgot to explain something routine and the lawyer picked up on it.

 What would you tell someone who receives a traffic ticket?

 The advice I’ve always said to people is there’s no harm in disputing the ticket.
 We all have a right as citizens in Canada to hear the evidence and to challenge the evidence that’s presented against us.
 In the last decade we’ve seen an increase in driving lawyers who are very skilled coming to court and fighting tickets.
 There were the BC Driving Lawyers first and now there are more lawyers defending tickets all around the province.
-My job now is to assist lawyers to identify defences and mistakes that the police make in driving cases.
+My job now is to assist lawyers to identify how police catch speeding drivers and identify mistakes that the police make in driving cases.